-In 2019 Asha Iman Veal was curator for The Tokyo Show: Black & Brown Are Beautiful and Preview 9: A Boldness to Dare and Try.
-She is Faculty in curatorial practice and Arts Administration & Policy at School of the Art Institute of Chicago.
-Her former roles at arts and advocacy organizations include the Exhibitions and Residency team at Hyde Park Art Center, and playwright Eve Ensler’s V-Day global movement to end violence against women and girls.
-Asha Iman’s literary/text-based projects include The Places We’ve Been (2013) and Brooklyn (the black) (2015); presented in the U.S. and U.K, and acquired by special collections libraries such as the Smithsonian National Museum of African American History and Culture.
-In 2019/2018 she juried for Arts + Public Life/Center for the Study of Race, Politics, & Culture, at The University of Chicago; Ox-Bow; and ACRE.
-She has worked on research and arts-based projects in Vietnam, Tokyo, Scotland, Canada, and Cuba, (et al).
-Asha Iman serves on the Membership Committee at Experimental Sound Studio; and the BMW Foundation’s Transatlantic Core Group (Germany/U.S.), Responsible Leaders Network (Global Table), and Equitable and Inclusive Economies Workgroup (partnership with BLabs, Canada/U.S.).
+In 2019, Asha Iman Veal was the curator for The Tokyo Show: Black & Brown Are Beautiful and Preview 9: A Boldness to Dare and Try.
+She currently serves as a faculty member in curatorial practice and Arts Administration & Policy at the School of the Art Institute of Chicago.
+She previously served on the Exhibitions and Residency team at the Hyde Park Art Center (Chicago) and was an Associate Festival Producer for playwright Eve Ensler’s V-Day global movement to end violence against women and girls (New York).
+Asha Iman’s literary/text-based projects The Places We’ve Been (2013) and Brooklyn (the black) (2015), were presented in the U.S. and U.K. and have been acquired by special collections libraries, including the Smithsonian National Museum of African American History and Culture.
+In 2018/2019, she juried for Ox-Bow, ACRE, and the University of Chicago’s Arts + Public Life and Center for the Study of Race, Politics, & Culture.
+Asha Iman has worked on arts-based projects and research in Tokyo, Havana, Vietnam, New York, Edinburgh, Juárez, Chicago, Berlin, et al. She serves on the Membership Committee at Experimental Sound Studio; as well as the BMW Foundation’s Transatlantic Core Group (Germany/U.S.), Responsible Leaders Network (Global Table), and BLab/BCorps partnership for the Inclusive Economies work group (Canada/U.S.).

-I am also a creative writer, and completed an MFA in creative nonfiction.
+I am a creative writer, and completed an MFA in creative nonfiction.

 Here's a full narrative of my career history, The Illustrated Story of How I Cut My Teeth, OR a direct jump to the most recent years of my work dedicated to visual contemporary.